rbnhmll/vue-workshop/vueJS_workshop.md

 ### Directives: `v-model`

 In order to search for repos on Github, we need to grab the query string, and pass it to the API call.
-Let's add the query as an empty string to our data object.
+Let's add the query as an empty string to our data `Object`.

 ```javascript
 data: {